ym-pett/practice-ground/README.md

-# A place for me to practice Python objects & static typing
+# A place to store notes and examples gathered while working on narwhals

 may well be messy at times..